winningproduct/learn-portal/models/3-focus/platform-architect.md

 ---
-templateKey: "model-post"
+templateKey: 'model-post'
 indexingField: 4-Focus
-title: "6-platform architect"
+title: '7-platform architect'
-subtitle: "underlying infrastructure of the software system."
+subtitle: 'underlying infrastructure of the software system.'
 date: 2019-07-25T15:04:10.000Z
 featuredpost: true
-featuredimage: "/img/platform-architecture.jpg"
+featuredimage: '/img/platform-architecture.jpg'
-description: "Product architecture defines the different sub-components of a software system, and how the interact with each other, whereas platform architecture defines the underlying infrastructure on which the software system runs."
+description: 'Product architecture defines the different sub-components of a software system, and how the interact with each other, whereas platform architecture defines the underlying infrastructure on which the software system runs.'

 tags:
   - Focus